Nūrjan Ältaev: Political career

 Shortly after not being included in the Nur Otan party list for the 2021 legislative elections, Ältaev on 27 November 2020 announced his intent to form a new political party which would be founded on the basis of the El Tıregı principles, claiming that him not being included in the list was due to his often merit criticism of the government.
 He stressed that Kazakhstan's sovereignty was failing with its neighbouring countries taking advantage and that the country is rooted with corruption with 55% of its wealth being concentrated in the hands of 162 people and that there were no true opposition parties.
 He also asserted that his new party would not participate in the upcoming Mazhilis elections citing the reason for little preparation time that the elections should not end the activities of party which "should be with the people and must show it".
 Just the following days later on 30 November, the Nur Otan Party Control Committee revoked Ältaev's membership in which according to the party's committee chairman Pavel Kazantsev, was due to "committing acts that discredit the Nur Otan party and harm its interests, expressed in a number of public statements, including the intention to create a new political party."
 On 2 December 2020, the Central Election Commission terminated Ältaev's lawmaking powers, thus ending his term as a Mazhilis MP.

 After being revoked from his MP membership, Ältaev announced that newly formed political party El Tıregı would compete with Nur Otan and from there he accused all other contesting parties in the 2021 legislative elections as being "daughters of Nur Otan", and stated his willingness to work with the new party.

 On 8 September 2021, Ältaev was detained by police after taking part in an anti-government protest in Nur-Sultan after calling for the resignation for officials and an end in mandatory COVID-19 vaccinations.

+On 21 November 2023, a court in Astana sentenced Nurjan Ältaev to 10 years in prison with life deprivation of the right to hold positions in public service.
+The court found him guilty of taking a bribe on a particularly large scale.